 Beware, it is by nature illegal.

-How to notify you are leaving the country and stop paying the German TV tax?
+How to let them know that you leaving the country and stop paying the German TV tax

 This is an issue that is all too often forgotten by foreigners moving back to their country.
 It won’t be enough to notify the Bürgeramt you are leaving the country.
 An additional notification to the Beitragsservice will be necessary so they remove you from their databases.
 It is recommended to do it a bit in advance via their website via this form.
 If you don’t do that and come back to Germany; they will look for you, they will find you, they will make you pay.